statespace-tech/toolfront/README.md

 <summary><strong>How does ToolFront keep my data safe?</strong></summary>
 <br>

-- **Local execution**: All database connections and queries run on your machine
+- **Local execution**: All database connections and queries run on your machine.
-- **No secrets exposure**: Database credentials are never shared with AI agents
+- **No secrets exposure**: Database secrets are never shared with LLMs.
-- **Read-only operations**: Only safe, read-only database queries are allowed
+- **Read-only operations**: Only safe, read-only database queries are allowed.
-- **No data transmission**: Your database content never leaves your environment
+- **No data transmission**: Your database content never leaves your environment.
-- **Secure MCP protocol**: Direct communication between agents and databases with no third-party storage
+- **Secure MCP protocol**: Direct communication between agents and databases with no third-party storage.

 </details>